framps/raspiBackupDoc/en/src/faq.md

 Unfortunately, it is not possible to backup a Raspberry automatically without a lot of effort.
-But if all active services such as mysql, samba, nfs, owncloud, web server and all other active services are always stopped before the backup to avoid data inconsistencies, the backup can be used to restore the Raspberry.
+But if all active services such as mysql, samba, nfs, owncloud, web server are always stopped before the backup to avoid data inconsistencies, the backup can be used to restore the Raspberry.
 If the services are not stopped, there is a high probability that the backup will become inconsistent.